 - OBJECTIVE: get in good shape, but haven’t been to gym in 5 years.

-- Hammer those keystone habits home by checking them off each day.
-If you’re not showing up, troubleshoot the triggers and rewards first, then look into friction, accountability, and deadlines.
+- If you’re not showing up, first assess whether the difficulty level is correctly matched to your skill level, then ideate by coming up with new triggers and rewards first, then look into friction, accountability, and deadlines.

 - Improve: you shouldn’t infinitely scale habits.
 Remember, our end goal isn’t volume; a certain level of volume is required, but past that, we want to focus on improvement and efficiency.
 Using our previous example, 3,000 words a day = 1m+ words a year, which is (12) 80k novels.
 At some point, you hit diminishing returns with pure volume.
 Once you’re doing enough work each day, you can focus on being more efficient (writing 3k in 2 hours instead of 3h) or skill improvement (focusing on dialogue or character arcs) to start seeing massive gains in your productivity.